asyrafjanai/lending_club/README.md

 ## Getting started

+1. Download the dataset from kaggle and extract the files.

+1. Open jupyter notebook and run all cells.
+This will save the model for the flask app later.

-1. Create docker image from dockerfile.
+2. Create docker image from dockerfile.

     `docker build -t flask_app .`